Final Fantasy: Graphics and technology

-Final Fantasy VIII, along with VII and IX, used pre-rendered backgrounds.
+The developers switched to 3D graphics using pre-rendered backgrounds for Final Fantasy VII and continued the trend with Final Fantasy VIII (pictured) and Final Fantasy IX.

 Starting with Final Fantasy VIII, the series adopted a more photo-realistic look.
-Like VII, full motion video (FMV) sequences would have video playing in the background, with the polygonal characters composited on top.
-Final Fantasy IX returned to the more stylized design of earlier games in the series, although it still maintained, and in many cases slightly upgraded, most of the graphical techniques used in the previous two games.
-Final Fantasy X was released on the PlayStation 2, and used the more powerful hardware to render graphics in real-time instead of using pre-rendered material to obtain a more dynamic look; the game features full 3D environments, rather than having 3D character models move about pre-rendered backgrounds.
-It is also the first Final Fantasy game to feature voice acting, occurring throughout the majority of the game, even with many minor characters.
-This aspect added a whole new dimension of depth to the character's reactions, emotions, and development.
+Like VII, full motion video (FMV) sequences would play video in the background, with the polygonal characters composited on top.
+Final Fantasy IX returned to the more stylized design of earlier games in the series, although it maintained most of the graphical techniques used in the previous two games with slight upgrades.
+Final Fantasy X was released on the PlayStation 2, which was powerful enough to render graphics in real-time in order to obtain a more dynamic look; the game features full 3D environments, rather than having 3D character models superimposed on pre-rendered backgrounds.
+It is also the first Final Fantasy game to feature voice acting, occurring throughout the majority of the game, even with many minor characters; this allowed the developers to portray more depth in characters' reactions, emotions, and development.

 Taking a temporary divergence, Final Fantasy XI used the PlayStation 2's online capabilities as an MMORPG.
 Initially released for the PlayStation 2 with a PC port arriving six months later, XI was also released on the Xbox 360 nearly four years after its original release in Japan.
 This was the first Final Fantasy game to use a free rotating camera.
 Final Fantasy XII was released in 2006 for the PlayStation 2 and uses only half as many polygons as Final Fantasy X, in exchange for more advanced textures and lighting.
 It also retains the freely rotating camera from XI.
 Final Fantasy XIII and XIV both make use of Crystal Tools, a middleware engine developed by Square Enix.